 When looking at HTML tags, you will notice that their names also describe their function:

-• <header> – The top part of a website.
-It’s typically where you would place a logo and it usually precedes the web site navigation.
+– The top part of a website.
+It’s typically where you would place a logo and it usually precedes the web site navigation.<nav>

-• <nav> – Stands for navigation.
-This mostly describes the primary web site menu where you’ll place links to the main pages of your website.
+– Stands for navigation.
+This mostly describes the primary web site menu where you’ll place links to the main pages of your website.<article>

-• <article> – Contains standalone pieces of content, like individual blog posts, news items, videos, or images.
+– Contains standalone pieces of content, like individual blog posts, news items, videos, or images.<section>

-• <section> – The main content on a page is typically located between <section>tags.
-Think of these as a chapter in a book, where each contains a group of information like multiple articles, diagrams, images, etc.
+tags.
+Think of these as a chapter in a book, where each contains a group of information like multiple articles, diagrams, images, etc.<aside>

-• <aside> – A useful tag for including related information that helps explain (but isn’t required for) the context around your page topic.
-It’s typically used to create a sidebar for related text or links.
+– A useful tag for including related information that helps explain (but isn’t required for) the context around your page topic.
+It’s typically used to create a sidebar for related text or links.<footer>

 Still with us?
 Cool.
 As you can see, these are pretty easy to remember.
 For more info, check the HTML5 cheat sheet.
 Also, now that we have our basic HTML document we can start adding content to our page.